michaelshawnlockwood/nyctaxi-pipeline/Context.md

 - [ ] <next step 1>
 - [ ] <next step 2>

+### Find the Backlog Worksheet and keep it current, maintaining all items, complete and incomplete.

 ### 📖 Evaluation
 - Observations, issues encountered, or lessons learned.
 - Example: “CU installation was smooth; however, SQLNODE2 required a manual reboot to complete patching.”